 We believe that a good guided tour in Warsaw city in combination with a biography of Frederic Chopin and places he spent time in is a perfect background for the festival.

-Our guides for such tours are music funs and one can notice a special splendor when they talk about it.
+Our guides for such tours are music fans and one can notice a special splendor when they talk about it.
 All guides in Warsaw or Poland speak about Frederic Chopin, but our guides unveil the whole world of the great composer.

-The following program describes the hallmarks of Musical tour to Frederick Chopin festival in Poland.
+The following program describes the hallmarks of the Musical tour to Frederick Chopin festival in Poland.
 We did our best to write it as detailed as possible and also to keep some cards in a sleeve to surprise you on a tour.

-This morning we will explore the city, its history, culture and architecture.
+This morning we will explore the city, its history, culture, and architecture.
 Start with “Stare Miasto” – (Old Town) that was destroyed almost completely and restored after the WWII by the heroic efforts and participation of the whole nation.
-Walking in the narrow streets, stop at the Old market square, see the statue of “Sirenka” the symbol of Warsaw, which is depicted on the coat of arms of the city.
+We will be walking in the narrow streets, stop at the Old market square, see the statue of “Sirenka” the symbol of Warsaw, which is depicted on the coat of arms of the city.
 Next stop at the panoramic platform with the view of Vistula River and the new city.

-This day we will devote to the Jewish History of Warsaw.
-Visit the only functioning Nozhyk Synagogue in Warsaw.
-Continue to the Orphan house of the world famous dr. Janusz Korczak.
-See remnants of the Ghetto wall in the city center.
-New Jewish Cemetery – an open book of Polish Jewish history, ghetto territory and Anlilewitz street, Umschlagplatz – former train station from which terrible deportations were realized, Ghetto Heroes road – walk along two streets marked by memorial stones with the names of Jewish resistance leaders, Bunker of Jewish insurgents on former Mila 18 str.
-Rapaport memorial of Ghetto heroes and the new modern museum of the history of the Polish Jews.
-In the evening tour of night Warsaw and ‘Multimedia Fountain Park’, a visual delight combining music, light and fountains.
+We will retrace the way heroes of Warsaw ghetto.
+Start at Umschlagplatz, the former train station from which terrible deportations were carried out.
+Walk along two streets marked by memorial stones with the names of Jewish resistance leaders.
+Stop at Bunker of the Jewish insurgents on former Mila 18 str.
+The final point of the walking will be Rapaport memorial for Ghetto heroes and the new modern museum of the history of the Polish Jews.
+In the evening a tour of night Warsaw and ‘Multimedia Fountain Park’, a visual delight combining music, light, and fountains.

 Upon arrival to Cracow a sightseeing tour of the city and visit to the renaissance Royal Castle at Wawel Hill, the residence of the Polish Kings for hundreds of years.
-Enjoy the fascinating Wawel Cathedral and the museum of the Palace.
+Enjoy the fascinating Wawel Cathedral and the Museum of the Palace.
 After the dinner a walking tour of night Cracow.

-After the breakfast start a tour of Old Krakow from the statue of Grunwald Battle and continue through Barbacan and the St. Florian gate to Florianska street – this is the way used by Polish Kings to cross the city on special events.
-Shortly we will approach “Rynek Glowny” – the Central Market with a beatiful St. Mary Basilica and Sukenicy – trading rows of the market.
+Start the tour of Old Krakow from the statue of Grunwald Battle.
+Continue through Barbacan and St. Florian gate to Florianska street – the way used by Polish Kings to cross the city on special events.
+Shortly we will approach “Rynek Glowny” – the Central Market with the fascinating St. Mary Basilica and Sukenicy – trading rows of the market.

 Destination Management Company JeruLita operates individual private tours as well as small and medium size groups in cooperation with our partners.
 We will be glad to accommodate you in a private tour or will direct you to travel expert in your country who will register you to the groups we operate.